DioxusLabs/dioxus/packages/liveview/README.md

 - Warp
 - Salvo

-Dioxus-LiveView exports a number of primitives to wire up an app into an existing backend framework.
+Dioxus-LiveView exports some primitives to wire up an app into an existing backend framework.

-- A threadpool for spawning the `!Send` VirtualDom and interacting with it from the websocket
+- A ThreadPool for spawning the `!Send` VirtualDom and interacting with it from WebSockets
 - An adapter for transforming various socket types into the `LiveViewSocket` type
 - The glue to load the interpreter into your app